afnid/CoreEFI/README.md

 A 1/2 degree of maximum error for 6% of the time is acceptable for an 8 cylinder which would be topped out at under 7000 rpm.

 At 22k rpm the durations hit 100% duty cycle so the events get queued.
 5 degrees sounds unusable at this rpm.
 Queued ISR's is what causes the late time to increase.

-Queued ISR's can happen at different strategy points when events from different cylinders line up with each other.
-The events ISR will test the next event and execute immediately, but this increases the processing time and can affect the system as a whole.

 Here are some stats for running with 1 cylinder: